alpaca-lang/alpaca/README.md

 Note that the following will yield a type error:

-    a x = receive with
+    let a x = receive with
       i -> b x + i

-    b x = receive with
+    let b x = receive with
       f -> a x +. i

 This is because `b` is a `t_float` receiver while `a` is a `t_int`